byrkbrk/generating-via-prompt-sd/README.md

  "an image of turtle in Camille Pissarro style"
 ~~~

-The output images seen below (left: Picasso style, right: Pissaro style) will be saved into `generated-images` folder.
+The output images seen below (left: Picasso style, right: Pissarro style) will be saved into `generated-images` folder.

 <p align="center">
   <img src="files-for-readme/picasso_turtle.jpg" width="49%" />